9 districts, 12 authentic markets, 2 special streets, 2 mysterious buildings, 3 food stops, 4 specialty foods

 Our talented guide with the motorbike picks you up at your hotel (or any location requested by you) to start the Saigon Unseen & Food Tour by Motorbike.
 After a short riding instruction and program introduction, we hop on the motorbike.
 The guide makes sure you are ok on the motorbike before weaving around the main streets and narrow alleyways to see the city.
 The first stop is Venerable Thich Quang Duc Monument where we will tell you less-known history and story about the monk and his unburned heart.
 Head to District 3 and a Nguyen Thien Thuat apartment buildings which were built in the 1960s and have been home to lots of Saigon people.
 There you can see the real Saigon local life.

 Before reaching the coffee shop, we stop at one of Saigon’s Top 3 Banh mi shops, see how they make a great Vietnamese sandwich with crispy crust and amazing fillings, buy one and eat it while sipping a drink at the coffee shop like locals.
-Although Vietnamese sandwiches can be eaten at many places in the country, Banh mi in Saigon is very special and worth trying.Then we drive to a small street food stall which is over 20 years old to learn how they wrap and grill one of top Saigon street foods – Grilled banana & sticky rice in banana leaves.
+Although Vietnamese sandwiches can be eaten at many places in the country, Banh mi in Saigon is very special and worth trying.Then we drive to a small street food stall which is over 20 years old to learn how they wrap and grill one of top Saigon street foods – Grilled banana & sticky rice in banana leaves with coconut milk.

 It is a big chance to stop at Cheo Leo cafe – an 80-year coffee shop hidden in an alley and famous for its distinct “Vot” coffee where you sit around a table, take a rest, enjoy the drink, and chat leisurely with the guide as a friend like locals.
 You also learn how to make a cup of “Vot” coffee and interact with the nice owner of the coffee shop.

 Then we head to District 10 and stop at Ho Thi Ky flower market – a huge wholesale flower market and Cambodian market hidden in alleyways of Ho Thi Ky Street.
 There you have a chance to see thousands of colorful flowers, fresh vegetables, live animals, and many strange things.
+Come to a Banh trang stall to buy and eat a crispy Vietnamese girdle cake with banana or sesame.

 After wandering the hustle and bustle markets, we zip through District 5, 6, 11 to explore Cho Lon (or China Town) which is home to most of the Chinese people in Ho Chi Minh City.
 Then we drive around to see Binh Tay Market, Thien Hau Temple, hidden parts including fashion street, painting street, medicine street, electronic market, fabric market, lantern market, fruit market, bird market gives you an insider view of the hidden city which is missed on normal city tours by car/bus.